anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 2. Click **Open Apple School Manager** and sign in with your school's Apple ID, not your personal one.
 If you use the legacy Apple VPP site to buy apps, click **Download your token from the VPP website**.
 3. Follow the steps on either site to create and download the token.
 Save the token to your local drive.
 4. Return to the Intune for Education portal.
 Enter the Apple ID that you used to sign in to Apple School Manager.
 5. Click the folder icon to browse your computer's files.
-Select the token file that you downloaded and saved in step 3.
+Select the token file that you downloaded and saved earlier.
 6. Choose the location of your school's devices.
 7. If you don't want to enable automatic app updates, switch the setting to disable them.  (//lenewsad *might remove from steps due to engineering)
 8. Read and acknowledge the consent agreement at the bottom of the page.
 9. Click **Save**.

-Tokens expire every 365 days. (//lenewsad: what about password reset?
-TBD.
-Ravi is checking on this.)
-Tokens are essential to managing VPP-purchased apps, so you'll need to renew them yearly. <link to article>
+Tokens expire every 365 days.
+Tokens are needed to manage VPP-purchased apps, so you'll need to renew them yearly. <link to article>

 ## Next steps
 Purchase free apps from the App Store, or add your VPP-purchased apps to the Intune for Education portal.